Mthanh/clipboard_google_translate/README.md

 ------------------
 This is a simple sample about google translate copy text.
 Select any text and copy them, it will automatically translate for you.
+It is using tkinter gui.
+It may currently working only on Windows.

 1. translate from browser